deepaksood619/deepaksood619.github.io/docs/economics/finance-terms.md

 - How much money the company paid in terms of taxes and interest charges?
 - What is the profitability during the quarter?

-## NPA (Non Performing Assets)

-ANon-performing asset(NPA) is defined as a [credit facility](https://en.wikipedia.org/wiki/Credit_facility) in respect of which the [interest](https://en.wikipedia.org/wiki/Interest) and/or installment of [principal](https://en.wikipedia.org/wiki/Bond_(finance)#Principal) has remained 'past due' for a specified period of time.
-In simple terms, an asset is tagged as non performing when it ceases to generate income for the lender.

 ## AUM

 In [finance](https://en.wikipedia.org/wiki/Finance), assets under management(AUM), sometimes calledfunds under management(FUM), measures the total [market value](https://en.wikipedia.org/wiki/Market_value) of all the [financial assets](https://en.wikipedia.org/wiki/Financial_asset) which a [financial institution](https://en.wikipedia.org/wiki/Financial_institution) such as a [mutual fund](https://en.wikipedia.org/wiki/Mutual_fund), [venture capital firm](https://en.wikipedia.org/wiki/Venture_capital_firm), or [broker](https://en.wikipedia.org/wiki/Broker) manages on behalf of its clients and themselves.